revenge-mod/revenge-devtools/packages/client/README.md

 ##### `clearVars(): void`

-Clear all exposed variables from the scope.
+Clear all saved variables.
+Not the scope itself!

 ##### `log(level: LogLevel, message: any[]): void`